OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 A function that's invoked by a UI-less button must be defined in the file that's specified by the `FunctionFile` element in the manifest for the corresponding form factor.
 This add-in's manifest specifies `https://localhost:3000/function-file/function-file.html` as the function file.

-Open the file **./function-file/function-file.html**, replace the entire contents with the following code, and save the file.
+Open the file **./function-file/function-file.html**, replace the entire contents with the following markup, and save the file.

 ```html
 <!DOCTYPE html>